 The key is in the styling method and finding the right hat for your hair.
 Grace Eleyae makes a baseball cap lined with silk, specifically designed to protect natural hair.
 When I mentioned the silk-lined hat to Marjan, she called the concept brilliant.
 "Silk lining will protect the hair if it's fragile," she says, but adds that not everyone needs it.
 "Really, wearing a regular hat won't damage your hair.
 Don't wear one every day, because it could potentially damage your hair follicles over time, but as a once-in-a-while accessory, you're fine."

 For my part, I have a collection of ten old baseball hats, so I'm going to start there.
-But if I find a new one — or even better, something vintage off The RealReal — I'm going to consider it a good investment for autumn.
+But if I find a new one — or even better, something vintage off The RealReal — I'm going to consider it a good investment for fall.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.